 Designated by the United States Secretary of Transportation as urbanized areas with a population of at least 200,000 people.
 These designations require additional oversight and gain access to planning benefits in an effort to continually improve planning processes in areas with large populations.

-An organization that pairs passengers through an app with drivers who provide transportation services for a fee.
+An organization that pairs passengers with drivers who provide transportation services.
 Transportation network companies are examples of the sharing economy and shared mobility.
-See also: Mobility Service Provider (MSP)
+Uber and Lyft are TNCs.

 Used by transportation planners for simulating current travel conditions and for forecasting future travel patterns and conditions.
 Travel demand models help planners and policymakers analyze the effectiveness and efficiency of alternative transportation investments in terms of mobility, accessibility, and environmental and equity impacts.